 Contact your professional licensing board to find out the specifics of how many credits you need and how to get them.
 The requirements are not uniform across every license and state.

-Now that you know the answer to “What are CME credits?” let’s review the types of CME credits available.
+Now that you know the answer to “What are CME credits?” let’s review the different types available.
 It’s important to note that not all types of CME credit are the same.
-You need to check which credits are accepted by your licensing board.
+Be sure to check which are accepted by your licensing board.
+Also, some are online courses while others are in-person.

 Here’s a short guide to give you an overview of the various types of credit and how to qualify for them.